OpenDOps/mail-in-a-docker/README.md

 - Deploy with `WITH_SSL=false` so Mail-in-a-Box’s internal certificate bootstrap is skipped and let the ingress (or cert-manager) handle TLS issuance.
 It is crytical for multinode handling to store certificate in a kubernetes CongigMap or Secret

-- Store DKIMs for hosts in a Kubernetes secrets.
+- Store DKIMs for hosts in a Kubernetes secrets

+- Support multiple hostnames in a helm

 - Replace `sqlite` with `PostgreSQL` to handle users in multi-nodes